 Your schedule is often as hectic as the schedules of the students you serve.
-Fortunately, University of Phoenix offers degree programs in business, information technology, security and other areas online and at more than 100 locations nationwide — so helping others reach their academic goals doesn’t have to prevent you from reaching yours.
+Fortunately, University of Phoenix offers degree programs in business, information technology, security and other areas online and at locations nationwide — so helping others reach their academic goals doesn’t have to prevent you from reaching yours.

 At University of Phoenix, we believe in using real-world scenarios to educate students.
 That’s why many of our instructors in the School of Business work as C-suite executives, managers and directors, so you can lead by their examples.

 Develop a deeper understanding of core business concepts, or lead the way community colleges think about IT.

 Shape administrative policy and curricula, position yourself as a leader in core business areas or innovate in information technology.

 Start your career in community college administration and support.

 Maryland residents completing undergraduate degree programs will earn an emphasis rather than a concentration in a particular area of study.

 The use of the phrase education partner or education partnership is for marketing purposes only and is not intended to create a legal partnership.